 Hours of availability vary by location.
 Please see our International Services page.

-In certain areas, IRS also has local offices you may visit to receive assistance.
+In certain areas, the IRS has local offices you may visit to receive assistance.
 All offices operate by appointment.